 People who could not live with the federal system could always move further west and set up a new state where they could govern themselves as they wished, as the Mormons did in the 1840s and as Texians did in the 1830s.
 Most people today remain unaware that almost every state in the Union was represented in the death list at the Alamo.
 The early Texians wanted no part of the old United States with its growing federal power, but desired a new nation, one where the white character of the population would be unquestioned.
 It was written directly into the 1836 Texas Constitution that no blacks and presumably no Indians could ever be free citizens of the new nation and this was also true of early California and Washington state, not to mention Utah where until this century no black could become a Mormon.
 Read the Book of Mormon if there is any doubt that the religion was intended to exclude blacks and Indians.

 Along with this imperial explosion, which soon chased the French out of Mexico without even a warning shot, came an entirely new conception of society.
 Multi-ethnic, multi-lingual, multi-racial, into a global and globalist imperial industrial economy, and dominated by new industrial magnates with growing concentrations into monopolies and semi-monopolies.
-Every industrial and financial concentration was matched by a corresponding destruction of the former relational society where every person could trace his or her ancestry to the British Isles and could identify himself in relation to multiple family members situated across the country.
+Every industrial and financial concentration was matched by a corresponding destruction of the former relational society where every person could trace his or her ancestry to the British Isles or northern Europe and could identify himself in relation to multiple family members situated across the country.